slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'War is what happens when language fails.' -- Margaret Atwood*

-> *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*
+> *'Your best response to an insult is “You’re probably right.”
+Often they are.' -- Kevin Kelly*

 Avoiding conflict will not keep peace, will rot it.
 Rotten peace builds resentment.

 Don’t avoid relevant conflicts.
 Small (but relevant) conflicts will grow into big conflicts.
 What could have been very small is now a real problem that may compromise your relationship.

-> *'Well-kept gardens die by pacifism.'*

 ### On conflict resolution

 You're either part of the solution or part of the problem.

-- Show some empathy and use «we» to show you are on the same team.
+- Show empathy by using «we».
+Mean it and take responsability.
-- Take responsibility
 - Bring options to the table.
-Understand also that it’s easier to negotiate down
+It’s easier to negotiate down.

-> *'When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
-That makes it easier to have empathy toward them which can soften the conflict.' -- Kevin Kelly*

-> *'Your best response to an insult is “You’re probably right.”
-Often they are.' -- Kevin Kelly*

 > *'To quiet a crowd or a drunk, just whisper.' -- Kevin Kelly*